liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/02-preparing-your-app/02-packaging-your-marketplace-app.markdown

 twice: once against Liferay Portal 6.1 and once against 6.2, producing two different *packages* (also called variations) of your version 1.0 app.
 Each package has the same functionality, but they're different files.
 You can upload such packages to support your app on different Liferay versions.
-With regards to  Liferay apps, packages are sometimes referred to as files that make up your app.
+Packages are sometimes referred to as files that make up your app.

-Now that you've prepared your app's files and specified its metadata, it's time to get it to submit it to Liferay for publishing on the Marketplace!
+Now that you've prepared your app's files and specified its metadata, it's time to submit it to Liferay for publishing on the Marketplace!